YashDawange/interrupt-handler-Yash/README.md

 - **User Action**: User says "Yeah okay but wait."
 - **Result**: Agent stops (because "but wait" contains interrupt words).

-## Technical Details

-### Detection Methods

-The interruption handler uses a **hybrid approach** with two detection methods:

-#### 1. Word-Based Matching (Default)
-- Fast and lightweight
-- Exact word matching with fuzzy variations (e.g., "mhmm" → "mhm")
-- No external dependencies
-- Works offline

-#### 2. Embedding-Based Semantic Similarity (Optional)

-- More robust and accurate
-- Understands semantic meaning, not just exact words
-- Handles variations and paraphrases
-- Requires OpenAI API key
-- Uses cosine similarity to compare embeddings
-- Falls back to word matching if unavailable

-The handler tries embedding-based checking first (if enabled), then falls back to word-based matching for reliability.

-### False Start Interruption Handling

-One challenge is that VAD (Voice Activity Detection) can trigger before STT (Speech-to-Text) confirms what the user said.
-The implementation handles this by:

-1. When VAD triggers but no transcript is available yet, the interruption is marked as "pending"
-2. A timer (800ms) is set to wait for STT confirmation
-3. When STT provides the transcript:
-   - If it's an ignorable word (via word matching or embeddings), the pending interruption is cancelled
-   - If it's a command word, the interruption proceeds
-   - If no transcript arrives within the timeout, the interruption proceeds (handles STT failures)

-### State Detection

-The agent determines if it's speaking by checking:
-- `_current_speech` is not None and not interrupted
-- `_current_speech.allow_interruptions` is True
-- `_session.agent_state == "speaking"`

 ## Files Modified